ALL

 What is a nuclear medicine scan?

-A nuclear medicine scan looks at how well blood is flowing to an area or how well an organ or system is working by giving a small amount of radioactive fluid (tracer) by intravenous (IV) or by mouth.
+A nuclear medicine scan looks at how well blood is flowing to an area of the body or how well an organ or body system is working.
+It involves giving a small amount of radioactive fluid, called tracer, by I.V. (intravenous, a small needle placed in a vein) or by mouth.

 How does my child get ready for the scan?

-An IV will be started in a vein in your child’s arm, hand, or foot.
-Freezing cream (EMLA®, Amatop®, or Maxilene®) will be placed on your child's skin 30 minutes prior to the scan.
-This will make it more comfortable for your child when the IV is started.
+If your child needs an I.V., they will have numbing medicine placed on their skin 30 minutes before the scan.
+This will make it more comfortable for your child when the I.V. is started.

-You can bring a comfort item for your child (like a blanket or stuffed toy).
-You can stay with your child during the scan.
+You can bring a comfort item for your child, like a blanket or stuffed toy.

 What happens during the scan?

-• The technologist will start the IV and inject the tracer.
-The needle may be left in during the scan.
-(You can leave while the IV is being started and come back later.)
+The technologist will start the I.V. and inject the tracer.
+The I.V. may be left in during the scan.

 How long does the scan take?